Falven/aip-cli/README.md

 # aip-cli

+Currently AIP files house code in an encoded format within installer project files which makes it impossible to monitor such code through source control.
+This can lead to QOL issues.

-A CLI utility to perform various tasks around Advanced Installer Project files.
+aip-cli is a .NET 7 CLI utility that perform various tasks around Advanced Installer Project files that attempt to aleviate some of these issues.

 ## Syntax